zapaishchykova/MRI-to-CT-registration/README.md

 # Image Registration Pipeline

 ## Overview
 This project provides a pipeline for registering brain(head) medical images (MRI and CT) to MNI152 space using fixed templates using ITK and elastix.
+It is inspired by the Slicer3D elastix registration, except its non-deformable.
 The pipeline includes:

 1. Registering MRI image and CT image to a standard templates.
 2. Registering CT to MRI.